pglen/bluepoint/README.md

 over buffers in a consistent manner.

   This is bluepoint version 2, and 3, see documentation on differences.
-The bluepoint version 3, (the virtual machine version) is under development.
+The bluepoint version 3, (the virtual machine version) is under development, close to completion.

     Version 3 might be quantum resistant;

-Bluepoint 3 data flow:
+#### Bluepoint 3 data flow:

     // Run through the pre-defined VM stack